- Representative of the Muslim Youth Camps of America

 Moreover, Aossey contends that Americans should “not fear” what he characterizes as the false notion of an organized movement aiming to create “an Islamic world order.”
 Such a threat to the West, he says, is “non-existent.”

-In the spring of 2012, U.S. government agents from the IRS and the Department of Agriculture raided Midamar’s offices, at least partially on suspicion that the company was falsely labeling products as halal.
+In the spring of 2012, U.S. government agents from the IRS and the Department of Agriculture raided Midamar’s offices, at least partially on suspicion that the company was falsely labeling and selling products as halal.
 The search warrants in that case authorized the seizure of Midamar’s books, records, and computer files, as well as up to $1.7 million from its main bank account.

 Over the years, Aossey has served on the trustee boards of Cornell College, the American Red Cross, the Greater Cedar Rapids Community Foundation, and the African American Historical Museum and Cultural Center of Iowa.
 In addition, he has been a board of directors member with the American Muslim Council, Muslim Youth Camps of America, and the East-West University in Chicago.